reward hacking in coding agents

-Reward hacking in coding agents is usually not dramatic.
-It is mostly quiet, plausible-looking optimization around a bad target.
+agents exploit weak metrics because that is what the setup rewards. reward hacking in coding agents is usually not dramatic. it is mostly quiet, plausible-looking optimization around a bad target.

 - test pass rate ignores maintainability